 5 A4 sheets of blank papyrus

-Ideal to make your own printables from our Papyrus Lesson CD or use your own printables.
+Ideal to make your own printable projects from our Papyrus Lesson CD or use your own ideas.
 Make a scroll, make bookmarks, write invitations and much more.

 $14.95AUD plus P&H QUOTE PCS2